SalvationDevelopment/Salvation-Development-Charter/roadmap/AlexHoQuan.md

 ######Aesthestic changes

-- A Personalizer for in-game elements such as background,sleeves,textures,avatars as well as having a File transfer client(Dropbox) so people can share their files
+- A Personalizer for in-game elements such as background,music,sounds,sleeves, and textures as well as having a File transfer client(Dropbox) so people can share their files
 (Decks,Artwork,Sleeves,Texture packs,Replays)

 - An very advanced replay manager with aesthetic changes where people can see opponent's sleeves and manage to copy decks or sleeves in specific folder.